 Consider Offering a Digital Hypertension Self-Management Program for Night Shift Workers

-Employers cannot eliminate the night shift — especially because, as noted above, some workers prefer this option.
+Organizations cannot eliminate the night shift — especially because, as noted above, some workers prefer this option.
 And due to various reasons, some workers have no other choice — the only time they can work is at night.
-However, given the potentially significant heart health risks, employers can and should try to help.
+However, given the potentially significant heart health risks, organizations can and should try to help.

 One of the studies noted above lays out three clinical implications of the association between shift work and hypertension: